Casino (2023 film): Filming and set design

-The film has gone through pre-production set up before principal photography begins.
-It took one month and seventy people production to replicate a casino, bar and Interpol office inside Bangladesh Film Development Corporation(BFDC) for shooting.
-In abroad Bali is selected to host the ‘Casino’ team for the shooting of songs.
-Nasir filmed entire film by three separate schedules.
-Filming has started on 24 November 2019 the opening scene took places on Neela Market near 300 feet road's Fire Service station.
-Saikat Nasir secretly filmed the indoor sequences inside the BFDC's Jasim Floor, to avoid the leak any spoiler of this film.
-Eighty percent filming was completed within 2019.
-Other than BFDC, outdoor action sequences has taken at Banani, bank of Shitalakshaya river.
-On the first week of March, 2020 director has closed the camera for principal photography.
+It took one month and seventy people to replicate a casino, bar, and Interpol office inside the Bangladesh Film Development Corporation (BFDC) for shooting.
+Bali has been selected to host the ‘Casino’ team for the shooting of songs.
+Nasir filmed in three separate schedules.
+Filming started on 24 November 2019 the opening scene took place on Neela Market near the 300 feet road's Fire Service station.
+Saikat Nasir secretly filmed the indoor sequences inside the BFDC's Jasim Floor to avoid leaking any spoilers of this film.
+Eighty percent of filming was completed by 2019.
+Other than BFDC, outdoor action sequences have been taken at Banani, bank of the Shitalakshaya river.
+On the first week of March, 2020 director concluded principal photography.

 Soundtrack

 The film contains the Dhallywood film songs.
 Channel I confirms Imran Mahmudul, Konal, Sazzad Hossain, Rubel Khondokar (son of Bangladesh's famous comedian actor Harun Kisinger) and Shahriar Alam Marcell's name for lending their voices for Casino songs.